mohini-analytics/amazonsalesanalysis/README.md

 - Are there price thresholds where customer satisfaction drops significantly?
 - Which price bands show the best balance of revenue and customer satisfaction?

 <b>Expected Insights<b>

 - Identification of price bands associated with lower ratings
-- Understanding of review volume vs. price relationship
+- Understanding of the review volume vs. price relationship
 - Evidence to support pricing experiments, discounts, or bundling strategies

 <b>Business Outcome<b>

 - Pricing teams can optimise pricing strategies using data rather than assumptions
 - Reduced risk of customer dissatisfaction due to misaligned pricing
 - Improved alignment between price, perceived value, and customer experience

 <b>
 User Story 2.1 — Price Band vs Customer Satisfaction